St Mary's Church, Newnham Murren: Architecture

 St Mary's is constructed in flint with stone dressings, and has a tiled roof.
 Its plan consists of a nave with a south aisle, a chancel and a north porch.
 At the west end of the nave gable is a bellcote.
 The porch is timber-framed on a flint base, with a tiled roof.
 The doorway is Norman in style.
 To the left of the porch is a lancet window, there are two lancets in the north wall of the chancel, and similar windows in the south wall.
 The east window dates from the 19th century; it has three lights, and contains plate tracery.

 The interior wall of the church is limewashed, and the windows contain stained glass.
 The roof dates from the medieval period.
 The chancel arch is in Norman style, and to its right is a squint.
 In the chancel is a piscina in a recess in its south wall, and in the north wall is a double aumbry.
 The 1849 restoration removed most of the fittings, but a Jacobean pulpit and communion table are still present.
-On the wall of the aisle is a brass dating from the 16th century.
+On the wall of the aisle is a monumental brass dating from the 16th century.